-- 1. Life-course leave constitutes long-term special leave (article 5.8 paragraph 3) without pay, whereby the employee provides his income by drawing on savings made in the life-course savings scheme. - 2.
-For the duration of the leave, the salary, any allowances, reimbursement of travelling expenses, any other reimbursement of expenses and benefits are not paid for the duration of the leave and the accumulation of vacation days, vacation pay and year-end bonus is also suspended. - 3.
-With the exception of palliative care leave, care leave and parental leave without pay, the employee may make use of a leave financed by the life-course savings scheme after 1 year after his commencement of employment. - 4.
-A request for long-term leave without pay has to be submitted to the employer in writing at least 3 months in advance.
-This time limit does not apply if the leave is used for care purposes or if the commencement of the leave could not reasonably have been predicted.
-The employee shall notify the employer of his intention to take parental leave at least 2 months prior to the desired commencement of the leave. - 5.
-When the leave exceeds a full-time period of 3 months, the employee's period date is moved up with the number of entire months by which the leave exceeds 3 months. - 6.
-If the leave-taker falls ill during his leave, the leave continues for a period of 6 weeks and the employee continues to receive his life-course savings scheme withdrawal as income.
+- 6. If the leave-taker falls ill during his leave, the leave continues for a period of 6 weeks and the employee continues to receive his life-course savings scheme withdrawal as income.
 If the illness persists, the life-course leave will terminate 6 weeks after the first sick day. - 7.
 A pension premium has to be paid for the period of a maximum of 1 year of life-course leave.
 That pension premium is based on the life-course leave payment received.
 The premium is divided between employer and employee according to the CAO agreements on long-term special leave variants such as care leave and palliative care leave, parental leave, seniority leave and other long-term special leave (article 5.8 paragraph 3 of the CAO).
 The obligation to pay a pension premium ends after a year.
-The employee is then free to arrange pension contributions with the Pension Fund Organisation to continue the pension build-up.
+The employee is then free to arrange pension contributions with the Pension Fund Organisation to continue the pension build-up12.
 With regard to part-time leave without pay, the sectoral agreements on the matter apply. - 8.
 If the duration of leave without pay does not exceed the limit of 18 months, the employee will not suffer any consequences in terms of social security for taking the leave (in accordance with the Act of 11 June 1998, Stb 1998, 412.). - 9.
-When the life-course leave has ended the employee will return to his former position, unless the leave lasts longer than 6 months or if other arrangements have been made prior to the life-course leave. - 10.
-If a reorganisation takes place while an employee is taking his life-course leave and this reorganisation involves the employee's position, the employee receives the same treatment as the other employees involved in the reorganisation. - 11.
+When the life-course leave has ended the employee will return to his former position, unless the leave lasts longer than 6 months or if other arrangements have been made prior to the life-course leave. - 10.If a reorganisation takes place while an employee is taking his life-course leave and this reorganisation involves the employee's position, the employee receives the same treatment as the other employees involved in the reorganisation. - 11.
 The employee saves up life-course scheme credit by participating in the object life-course in AVOM.
-See appendix 6 under 4.6 Life-course. - 12.In individual cases, the employer may deviate from the life-course savings scheme in the Collective Labour Agreement in the favour of the employee.
+See appendix 6 under 4.6 Life-course. - 12.In individual cases, the employer may deviate from the life-course savings scheme in the Collective Labour Agreement in the favour of the employee. - 13.The employer may determine regulations for the life-course savings scheme regarding how the savings scheme and life-course leave are implemented.
+These may include detailed regulations on duration, extent, time and frequency of the leave, excluding13 or limiting certain groups of employees, saving life-course credits as well as withdrawing and paying out life-course credits. - 14.
+Participation in the life-course savings scheme through AVOM terminates: - 1. upon the death of the participant; - 2. upon termination of employment; - 3. if the employee ends his participation in the life-course savings scheme.

-&lt;sup>13 The ABP Pension Fund Organisation pension regulations determine that if the life-course savings scheme withdrawal amounts to at least 70% of the pensionable income prior to the leave, the pension build-up is based on the income prior to the leave.
+The ABP Pension Fund Organisation pension regulations determine that if the life-course savings scheme withdrawal amounts to at least 70% of the pensionable income prior to the leave, the pension build-up is based on the income prior to the leave.
 If the life-course savings scheme withdrawal amounts to less than 70% of the pensionable income prior to the leave, the pension build-up is based on the actual life-course savings scheme income.
 In accordance with the ABP Pension Fund Organisation pension regulations, pension build-up may continue throughout a maximum of 1 year of leave without pay.